intel/linux-sgx/README.md

   $ ./download_prebuilt.sh
 ```

-- Copy the mitigation tools from external/toolset to /usr/local/bin and make sure they have execute permission:
+- Copy the mitigation tools corresponding to current OS distribution from external/toolset/{current_distr} to /usr/local/bin and make sure they have execute permission:
   ```
-    $ sudo cp external/toolset/{as,ld,ld.gold,objdump} /usr/local/bin
+    $ sudo cp external/toolset/{current_distr}/{as,ld,ld.gold,objdump} /usr/local/bin
     $ which as ld ld.gold objdump
   ```
+    **Note**: The above action is a must even if you copied the previous mitigation tools to /usr/local/bin before.
+It ensures the updated mitigation tools are used in the later build.

 ### Build the Intel(R) SGX SDK and Intel(R) SGX SDK Installer
 - To build Intel(R) SGX SDK with default configuration, enter the following command: